Are you wondering how many days you need to explore the city and beyond? Then, you've come to the right place.

 In this guide, I'll highlight the best deals, discount codes for tickets, and tours you can use.

-This post is long, but please use the table of content to skip to the parts you are interested in.
+This post is long, but please use the table of contents to skip to the parts you are interested in.

 Let me know in the comments what you think!